jeffrifwald/front-end-testing-workshop/README.md

 ## Part Four - E2E Testing

+1. Run `yarn build && yarn start` to start the app server.
-1. Open the `cypress/integration/login.js` test.
+2. Open the `cypress/integration/login.js` test.
-2. Add a test case for a successful login. (email: janedoe@test.com, password: 123456)
+3. Add a test case for a successful login. (email: janedoe@test.com, password: 123456)
-3. Add a test case for a failed login.
+4. Add a test case for a failed login.